Regression Discontinuity Designs Under Interference: Heterogeneous Effects

 \section{Heterogeneous Effects}

-We extend the analysis to scenarios where units can have different outcome conditional expectations and score distributions.
-In general, the outcomes and score distributions can depend on the characteristics of the network.
-For example, units can have varying numbers of network neighbors, potentially leading to heterogeneous (conditional) outcome expectations \citep{emmenegger,ogburn22}.
-Moreover, the dimension of the multiscore space, and thus of the joint score density, varies across units.
-When such heterogeneity is present, the estimands of interest are defined as the average of such expectations across the network nodes.
+We extend the analysis to scenarios where units can have heterogeneous cardinality of the interference sets and, thus, heterogeneous effective treatment boundaries, as well as heterogeneous outcome and score distributions.
+In general, both outcomes and score distributions can depend on network characteristics,such as the number of neighbors, and other fixed covariates, \citep[e.g.][]{ogburn22}.
+In addition, the dimension of the multiscore space, and the geometry of the effective treatment boundaries may vary across units.
+When such heterogeneity arise, boundary causal effects must be defined as finite ample averages of the outcome expectations across the network nodes: